SCHOLARSHIPS & BURSARIES

 This is the site for government scholarships including some for non-Canadians

-The Loran is a very prestigious award - students can be nominated by the school and apply by Oct.
-15th 2020 or they can apply themselves by Oct.
-22, 2020.
+The Loran is a very prestigious award - students apply by Oct.
+13th 2021.

 RBC has a number of scholarships - well worth the visit